-As a safety educator, I stress the importance of what it takes for people to stay safe, but I’m also passionate about making sure animals are cared for too.
+As a professional safety educator, I stress the importance of what it takes for people to stay safe, but I’m also passionate about making sure animals are cared for too.

 While you may know what to do when disaster strikes, pets don’t.
 Our furry friends rely on us to make sure they’re safe when the unthinkable happens.